 We are awfully fond of a good Chinese meal in this house!
 One of our favorite places to go is the All You Can Eat Chinese Buffet back home.
 2000 miles is a bit far to go for my favorite Crispy Orange Beef, however, so what is a gal to do?
 Why make your own of course!

 I have been making my own Chinese meals for years.
 Not only are they super easy to make, but they can be much lower in fat and sugars than the entrée’s you get served restaurants and takeaways.
+Thus, I can make a healthier version of the dish.
+So, it’s to make your own as well.
+It will be a great treat to give to your family.

 There is also no MSG!
 MSG is an additive that many Chinese restaurants add to their meals to enhance their flavors.
 Many people get headaches, etc. when eating anything with MSG in it.
 I prefer to enhance the flavors of my dishes, like this fabulous Crispy Orange Beef, naturally!

 Making your own Chinese food at home is super easy and I think it tastes way better than take-out!
 This Crispy Orange Beef is a beautiful example of that.
 Its deliciously satisfying, and you can have it on the table in about 25 minutes.
 This is a lot quicker than most Chinese food deliveries!
+So, what are you waiting for?
+Besides, there is nothing better than making a dish with love to give to your family.

 I admit I am in love with sweet and sticky anything.
 Sweet and sour, lemon chicken, pineapple, Kung Pao.
 I love them all.
 This, however, is one of my absolute favorite dishes!
 I predict it will soon become one of your favorites as well!!